Find Trade Colleges

 On average, clinical laboratory science graduates from Erie Community College take out $10,334 in student loans while working on their Associate Degree.

-Full Clinical/Medical Laboratory Science at Erie Community College Report
+Read full report on Clinical/Medical Laboratory Science at Erie Community College

-Dutchess Community College landed the #6 spot in the 2023 rankings for the most popular associate degree clinical/medical laboratory science programs.
+Dutchess Community College did quite well in this year’s ranking of the most popular places for clinical/medical laboratory science students to get a associate degree.
+It came in at #6 on the list.
 Located in the large suburb of Poughkeepsie, DCC is a public school with a moderately-sized student population.

 Women make up 80% of the clinical laboratory science majors at the school.